 In modern times, almost all dojos designate a group workout on either a Saturday or Sunday during the first two weeks of January as an official "kick-off" to the dojo year.

-Since Kagami Biraki is attended by most students at the dojo, parking and locker-space is limited.
-Students should try to arrive between 8:30AM and 8:45AM, so that they have adequate time to change into their gi and prepare to train.
+Since Kagami Biraki is attended by many students at the dojo, space in the the training center and restroom areas is limited.
+Students should try to arrive by 11:30AM, so that they have adequate time to change into their gi and prepare to train.

-Typically, the physical workout lasts for about 45 minutes, and then is followed by a fifteen-minute meditation lecture on the concept chosen by Sensei to be the dojo's focus for 2015.
+Typically, the physical workout lasts for about an hour, and then is followed by a fifteen-minute meditation lecture on the concept chosen by Sensei to be the dojo's focus for the new year.

 There is no cost to attend Kagami Biraki, and all students are greatly encouraged to participate.